6 Things You Should Know Before Visiting Barcelona

 Sitges

-Sitges is a beach town on the Mediterranean Sea 26 miles (42 km) southwest of Barcelona.
-We first visited it on a tour with included a stop in Tarragona (below).
-Even though we were there on a drizzly day we found Sitges to be captivating.
+Sitges is a beach town on the Mediterranean Sea 42 km or 26 miles southwest of Barcelona.
+We first visited it on a tour that included a stop in Tarragona (below).
+Even though we were there on a drizzly day, we were captivated by Sitges.
+We were charmed enough to return on a sunny day.

 Tarragona

-3. They Have Cava and Cava Sangria
+3. They Have Cava (and Cava Sangria)

 Cava is the Spanish equivalent of Champagne.
 Almost all of it is produced in the Catalonian region of Spain.

-4. It’s Really Crowded
+4. It’s Crowded and Suffers From Overtourism

 6. Pickpocketing is a Persistent Problem